symfony-cmf/symfony-cmf-docs/book/routing.rst

 =======

 This is an introduction to understand the concepts behind CMF routing.
-For the reference documentation please see :doc:`../components/routing` and :doc:`../bundles/routing/introduction`.
+For the reference documentation please see the documentation for the :doc:`../components/routing` component and :doc:`../bundles/routing/introduction`.

 Concept
 -------